-Offshore Net and Line Fishery (ONLF): The ONLF primarily targets black-tip sharks (Carcharhinus tilstoni and C. limbatus), spot-tail sharks (C. sorrah) and grey mackerel (Scomberomorus semifasciatus) and operates in offshore regions in the Northern Territory, particularly around the Gulf of Carpentaria.
+Offshore Net and Line Fishery (ONLF): The ONLF primarily targets black-tip sharks (Carcharbinus tilstoni and C. limbatus), spot-tail sharks (C. sorrah) and grey mackerel (Scomberomorus semifasciatus) and operates in offshore regions in the Northern Territory, particularly around the Gulf of Carpentaria.
 This fishery is not thought to pose a significant threat to sawfish and river shark species, although they have been recorded as bycatch.
-Observer coverage of this fishery over 49 days at sea recorded only 1 capture each of both the northern river shark and the green sawfish (Field et al., 2008).
+Observer coverage of this fishery over 49 days at sea recorded only one capture each of both the northern river shark and the green sawfish (Field et al., 2008).
 This low level of observed interactions accords with historical logbook records which indicate 40 green sawfish, two largetooth sawfish and one unspecified river shark species were captured in 2005 and 2006 combined (Field et al., 2008).
-The 2010 Fishery Status report for the ONLF does not report any interactions with any of the five protected species (NT, 2011).
+The number of interactions with sawfish has increased between 2010 and 2012.
+The 2010 Fishery Status report for the ONLF does not report any interactions with any of the five protected species of sawfish or river shark (DoR, 2011), while the 2011 Fishery Status report on the ONLF reports an interaction with one dwarf sawfish, which was released alive (DPIF, 2012), and the 2012 Fishery Status report on the ONLF reports interactions with three largetooth, and at least 10 green sawfish (DPIF, 2014).